 - advanced age, particularly age 80 and older

-- patients having untreated hypothyroidism, high blood pressure, liver disease, and kidney disease
+- having untreated hypothyroidism, high blood pressure, liver disease, and kidney disease

 - heavy alcohol consumption